medusajs/medusa/docs/content/add-plugins/klarna.md

 ---
-description: 'Learn how to integrate Klarna as a payment provider with the Medusa server.
+description: 'Learn how to integrate Klarna as a payment provider with the Medusa backend.
 Learn how to install Klarna and enable the payment provider in a region.'
 addHowToData: true
 ---